When picking your best luggage it would help if you first make these decisions...

 I won a three piece set of American Tourister.
 The large case got a zipper caught and tore the pull off on its maiden voyage.
 I had it sewn, and a new pull put on, and it has made four more trips.
 This set seems to be pretty tough.

 We have had numerous sets in between of usually inexpensive luggage.
 Most of them just became too heavy for modern travel, but all of them held up surprisingly well.

 Another excellent brand is travel pro, on tour, and Eagle creek.
 Lipault is another good brand especially for women.

-I was checking out department stores, the Bay and Sears had some nice suitcases.
+I was checking out department stores, the Bay had some nice suitcases.
 London fog had great pockets and lightweight.